parasgarg11/angular/README.md

 configuration, scripts and folders and routing in place to make getting started with an Angular project easy!

-The Hello World project is an Angular 2+ starter project that has the npm modules, configuration, scripts and folders and routing in place to make getting started with an Angular project easy!

 Here's what is in the project:

 * Angular scripts and TypeScript configuration are ready to go